 Rehabilitation continued on the northern overburden emplacement area.

-Maules Creek completed the following maintenance and corrective action over the next three years:

-- Weed and feral animal control of rehabilitation;
+In particular the 2023 rehabilitation was in the north west Maules Creek completed the following maintenance and corrective actions over the reporting period: • Weed and feral animal control of rehabilitation; • Erosion control works; • Maintenance fertilising; • Re-seeding (approximately 30 hectares). • Seeding of temporary topsoil stockpiles

-- Erosion control works:

-- Maintenance fertilising;

-- Re-seeding (approximately 50 hectares).